Meet the Blazor

 The base structure of a simple Blazor Server app looks like this.

-It is pretty similar to the Blazor WebAssembly app.
-The only difference is that you don’t have an index.html page.
-But we have _Host.cshtml which is a root page of our app.
-Whenever a user navigates by URL of our app, they receive a rendered version of the _Host.cshtml page which also specifies where the root component of our app should be placed. _Host.cshtml itself refers to the JavaScript file blazor.server.js which is responsible for establishing a SignalR connection.
+Whenever a user navigates by URL of our app, they receive a rendered version of the _Host.cshtml page, which also specifies where the root component of our app should be placed. _Host.cshtml itself refers to the JavaScript file blazor.server.js, which is responsible for establishing a SignalR connection.

 If we’re talking about limitations, such apps can be served only by the ASP.NET Core app.
 And if the server goes down and the connection fails, the client can’t function properly.